 •Wrist Pain – If you are dealing with wrist pain or carpal tunnel syndrome, physical therapy will be what you need to help prevent fine motor movements from causing discomfort.
 Carpal tunnel syndrome affects one in 20 Canadians and strengthening the muscles and tendons in the area can help calm inflammation and prevent nerve compression.
 We can help design a therapy routine that can reverse damage caused by decades of fine motor use.

-•Ankle Instability – If your ankles are rolling or you’re suffering more frequent ankle sprains, consider setting up an appointment with a physical therapist.
+•Ankle Instability – If your ankles are rolling or your suffering more frequent ankle sprains, consider setting up an appointment with a physical therapist.
 An ankle sprain can lead to ligament damage and weakened support of the ankle joint, leaving you predisposed to more sprains in the future.
 Working with a physical therapy team can help fix these damaged ligaments and get you back to athletic activity without the increased risk of another ankle sprain.

 For help with any of these conditions, or to talk about your health issue, reach out to the experienced team at Harbourview Therapy Specialists today.
 We would love to get you on the path of normalcy.